 Visitors to your site are there to solve a problem or find out some information.
 As the website owner, it’s your job to help them to do that using the minimum effort.
 To paraphrase Donald Miller, it’s important to limit the amount of ‘calories’ the reader has to use up to find what they want, or they will give up and go away.

-Make sure titles clearly describe the copy below, we often find that a header doesn’t truly reflect the content below it.
+- Make sure titles clearly describe the copy below; we often find that a header doesn’t truly reflect the content underneath.

-Still in doubt?
-Visit this page to book a no-obligation chat about your website.
-We’ll tell you more how we might be able to help you.
-Or, send me an email: email@example.com, I always write back!
+Still not sure if you’ve got it right?
+We can help you with this!
+Visit our contact page to book a no-obligation chat about your website.
+We’ll tell you more how we can help you to create a website that welcomes potential clients in, and converts them to willing buyers!
+Or, send me an email: firstname.lastname@example.org, I always write back!